-- is employed as a legislative drafter in the Parliamentary Counsel's Office; and - is not an Australian lawyer; and (b) - is admitted, or eligible for admission, as a lawyer in any (c) of the following jurisdictions - - Canada (including a Province or Territory of Canada); - (ii) Ireland: - the United Kingdom (including England and (iii) Wales, Northern Ireland and Scotland);
+- is employed as a legislative drafter in the Parliamentary Counsel's Office: and - is not an Australian lawyer; and (b) - is admitted, or eligible for admission, as a lawyer in any (c) of the following jurisdictions - - Canada (including a Province or Territory of Canada); - Ireland: (ii) - (iii) the United Kingdom (including England and Wales, Northern Ireland and Scotland);

-- (d) has been employed as a legislative drafter in a government legislative drafting office in a jurisdiction referred to in paragraph (c) for a period or periods equivalent to 5 years. - Despite the definition of Australian lawyer in the Legal (2) Profession Uniform Law (WA) section 6(1), a foreign legislative drafter is taken to be an Australian lawyer for the purposes of the Law in relation to legislative drafting work undertaken by the foreign legislative drafter under the direction of the Parliamentary Counsel.
+- has been employed as a legislative drafter, for a period (d) or periods equivalent to 5 years, in 1 or more government legislative drafting offices in any of the jurisdictions referred to in paragraph (c). - (2) Despite the definition of Australian lawyer in the Legal Profession Uniform Law (WA) section 6(1), a foreign legislative drafter is taken to be an Australian lawyer for the purposes of the Law in relation to legislative drafting work undertaken by the foreign legislative drafter under the direction of the Parliamentary Counsel. - (3) Without limiting subregulation (2), the Board may grant an Australian practising certificate to a foreign legislative drafter

-- Without limiting subregulation (2), the Board may grant an (3) Australian practising certificate to a foreign legislative drafter under the Legal Profession Uniform Law (WA) Part 3.3 Division 2 or renew such a certificate. - An Australian practising certificate granted or renewed as (4) referred to in subregulation (3) is taken - to be subject to a statutory condition imposed by the Legal Profession Uniform Law (WA) Part 3.3 Division 3 that the holder is authorised to engage in legal practice only to the extent that the practice is legislative drafting work undertaken under the direction of the Parliamentary Counsel; and - not to be subject to the statutory condition imposed (b) under the Legal Profession Uniform Law (WA) section 49. - A foreign legislative drafter who has applied for an Australian (5) practising certificate under the Legal Profession Uniform Law (WA) Part 3.3 Division 2 is exempt from the operation of Part 2.1 of the Law in relation to legislative drafting work undertaken by the foreign legislative drafter under the direction of the Parliamentary Counsel until the application is determined. - 44.
-Supervised legal practice in Parliamentary Counsel's Office or other legislative drafting office (s.
-127(1)(b)) - A person who immediately before commencement day is (1) employed as a government lawyer in the Parliamentary Counsel's Office (a PCO lawyer), and has been employed as a PCO lawyer for a period or periods equivalent to 2 years, is taken to have completed the period or periods of supervised legal practice referred to in the Legal Profession Uniform Law (WA) section 49(1)(a) or (b), as the case requires. - Without limiting subregulation (1), if immediately before (2) commencement day a person is a PCO lawyer or contract legislative drafter, the following are taken for the purposes of the Legal Profession Uniform Law (WA) section 49(1)(a) or (b) to be periods of supervised legal practice completed by the person -
+- under the Legal Profession Uniform Law (WA) Part 3.3 Division 2 or renew such a certificate. - (4) An Australian practising certificate granted or renewed as referred to in subregulation (3) is taken - to be subject to a statutory condition imposed by the Legal Profession Uniform Law (WA) Part 3.3 Division 3 that the holder is authorised to engage in legal practice only to the extent that the practice is legislative drafting work undertaken under the direction of the Parliamentary Counsel; and - not to be subject to the statutory condition imposed (b) under the Legal Profession Uniform Law (WA) section 49. - (5) A foreign legislative drafter who has applied for an Australian practising certificate under the Legal Profession Uniform Law (WA) Part 3.3 Division 2 is exempt from the operation of Part 2.1 of the Law in relation to legislative drafting work undertaken by the foreign legislative drafter under the direction of the Parliamentary Counsel until the application is determined.